Trondheim to Bodo Road Trip – Crossing Norway’s Polar Circle

 Looking back east towards Torghatten from the shoreline ©Lifejourney4two

-From the seashore, continue the easy walk around the base of the mountain back to the car park.
+From the seashore, continue the easy walk around the mountain base back to the car park.

 Day 4: Brønnøysund